MFA Supported Scholarship and Educational Programs

 The Natural Resources Careers Camp (NRCC)

 The MFA accepts donations to the NRCC and passes any funds to support the Camp program.
+Donations can be made at any time by visiting our JOIN MFA page.
 College credits and scholarships are available at the Natural Resources Careers Camp.
 Students join professionals from across the state for seven days of intense instruction and fun at the Hickory Environmental Education Center in Garrett County, Maryland.
-The NRCC is presented by the Maryland Association of Forest Conservancy District Boards in partnership with Allegany College, the Maryland Department of Natural Resources and the Maryland Forestry Foundation.
+The NRCC is presented by the Maryland Association of Forest Conservancy District Boards in partnership with Allegany College, the Maryland Department of Natural Resources, and the Maryland Forestry Foundation.